 Different people have different heights and weights.
 BMI combines the two numbers into a metric that helps to identify weight problems.
 Given a specific BMI number, no one can tell the complete picture of a person's health.
 Still, it allows comparison to a safe benchmark and compares people and compares between different periods for the same person.

 Financial ratios are numbers representing a business aspect - for example, net cash flow

 A single financial ratio can't provide the complete picture of your business

 Identify the business aspect you care to monitor

 Identify all financial ratios that provide info on that aspect and choose the most fitting.
-I strongly recommend to always choose the simpler alternative.
+I strongly recommend always choose the more straightforward alternative.